Coup d'état: Repression and counter-coups

+It has been argued that failed coups might motivate a regime to reform and reduce repression.
+Such reforms are not obvious in the data, as of 2017.
+Coups that fail, or merely shuffle the leadership without changing the system, generally do not change the amount of repression (measured in government-sanctioned and pro-government killings).

+Research from 2016 suggests that increased repression and violence typically follow both successful and unsuccessful coup attempts.
+According to a 2019 study, coup attempts lead to a reduction in physical integrity rights.

+Coups that lead to democratization unsurprisingly reduce repression, and coups that bring in a new autocratic regime increase it.
+Post-Cold-War, post-coup autocracies seem to have become more repressive and post-coup democracies less repressive; the gap between them is therefore larger than it was during the Cold War.

+Averaging across democratic and non-democratic outcomes, most coups seem to tend to increase state repression, even coups against autocrats who were already quite repressive.
+The time interval in which violence is measured matters.
+The months after a bloodless coup can be bloody.
+The small sample size and high variability means that this conclusion again does not reach statistical significance, and a firm conclusion cannot be drawn.

-According to Naunihal Singh, author of Seizing Power: The Strategic Logic of Military Coups (2014), it is "fairly rare" for the prevailing existing government to violently purge the army after a coup has been foiled.
+According to Naunihal Singh, author of Seizing Power: The Strategic Logic of Military Coups (2014), it is "fairly rare" for the incumbent government to violently purge the army after a failed coup.
 If it starts the mass killing of elements of the army, including officers who were not involved in the coup, this may trigger a "counter-coup" by soldiers who are afraid they will be next.
 To prevent such a desperate counter-coup that may be more successful than the initial attempt, governments usually resort to firing prominent officers and replacing them with loyalists instead.

-Some research suggests that increased repression and violence typically follow both successful and unsuccessful coup attempts.
-However, some tentative analysis by political scientist Jay Ulfelder finds no clear pattern of deterioration in human rights practices in wake of failed coups in post-Cold War era.

-Notable counter-coups include the Ottoman countercoup of 1909, the 1960 Laotian counter-coup, the Indonesian mass killings of 1965–66, the 1966 Nigerian counter-coup, the 1967 Greek counter-coup, 1971 Sudanese counter-coup, and the Coup d'état of December Twelfth in South Korea.
+Notable counter-coups include the Ottoman countercoup of 1909, the 1960 Laotian counter-coup, the Indonesian mass killings of 1965–66, the 1966 Nigerian counter-coup, the 1967 Greek counter-coup, 1971 Sudanese counter-coup, and the coup d'état of December Twelfth in South Korea.

 A 2017 study finds that the use of state broadcasting by the putschist regime after Mali's 2012 coup did not elevate explicit approval for the regime.

-According to a 2019 study, coup attempts lead to a reduction in physical integrity rights.